 "The Greeks worshipped both Apollo, the god of reason, and Dionysus, the god of the activity of life.
 The two forces have forever been linked in a paradox: nothing happens unless you do something, yet whatever you do needs to be thoughtfully considered."

-As Behar suggests in It’s Not About the Coffee, and as we’ll discuss in this week’s GEMs, there are three stages to personal and professional growth: Challenge, Crisis and Catastrophe.
+As Behar suggests in It’s Not About the Coffee, and as we’ll discuss in the GEMs, there are three stages to personal and professional growth: Challenge, Crisis and Catastrophe.
 Two out of the three, it turns out, are directly tied to the timeless balancing act of Action and Thought.